GenAI-interaction-research/.github/profile/README.md

 [![Status: Active Development](https://img.shields.io/badge/status-active_development-brightgreen.svg)](CONTRIBUTING.md)
 **Welcome!
 This repository aims to provide researchers with useful materials for building and studying GenAI-powered web applications.**

 The idea is to collaboratively build a collection of platform-agnostic methods, code snippets, tools, and analysis ideas useful for creating and studying how people engage with GenAI systems through web applications.
+This GitHub is related to the methodology paper that can be accessed here: https://github.com/GenAI-interaction-research/.github

 ## Why This Repository?